The Labor Market Effects of Multinational Entry – Draft coming soon.

 [2] Automatic Product Classification in International Trade: Machine Learning & Large Language Models

-Revise and Resubmit at Review of International Economics
+Accepted at Review of International Economics

 [1] Financial Constraints to Exporting: Evidence from Rwanda’s Export Growth Fund

-(with Jie Bai, Lauren Bergquist and Christian Lippitsch)
+(with Jie Bai, Lauren Bergquist and Christian Lippitsch) – Funded by IGC, STEG and PEDL.

 [3] The Value of Organic Certifications